Discover more from GrowthX's Newsletter

 It has partnered with Indian railways for 625 KM western dedicated freight corridor - these cargo trains will now be extremely fast and will connect to Jawaharlal Nehru Port, one of the largest cargo-handling ports in India.
 To get you the magnitude of this move - in 2018 Jawaharlal Nehru Port alone handled 64% of import traffic & 34% of export traffic - mind blown.

-With over 1,55,618 offices, Indian post is bigger than SBI's 28,856 branches.
-Amazon signed a deal to allow it's seller drop off their packages in an India post office, it will pick it up & handle the rest of the logistics.
+With over 1,55,618 offices, Indian Post is bigger than SBI's 28,856 branches.
+Amazon signed a deal to allow its seller to drop off their packages in an Indian post office, it will pick them up & handle the rest of the logistics.

 5/ Opening up for every D2C player 🤯